Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 \subsection{Non One-Way Intermediate Rewards}

-The non one-way intermediate (NOW) reward setting refers to the traditional MDP planning problems \cite{bertsekas1996neuro,boutilier1999decision,boutilier2000stochastic,rintanen2001overview,kearns2002sparse,powell2007approximate,diuk2008object}, where we do not have additional assumptions on the intermediate states.
-The theoretical results regarding general MDP planning is out of the scope of this work, as we mainly focus the cases where the intermediate states have hierarchical structures.
-Still, to demonstrate the effect of non-ideal reward design, we provide an example where synchronous value iteration {\em never} finds a successful Q-function in Example \ref{example:SyncVIFail}.
+The theoretical results in the non one-way intermediate (NOW) reward setting is out of the scope of this work, since we do not have additional assumptions on the intermediate states.
+Still, we provide an example where SVI {\em never} finds a successful Q-function in Example \ref{example:SyncVIFail} to demonstrate the effect of non-ideal reward design.

-\begin{example}[Synchronous Value Iteration Fails to Output a Successful Q-function] Suppose we are given an MDP environment as shown in Figure \ref{fig:NOWIRGrid}, with $B=10$, $B_I=100$, and $\gamma = 0.9$.
+\begin{example}[Synchronous Value Iteration Fails] Suppose we are given an MDP environment as shown in Figure \ref{fig:NOWIRGrid}, with $B=10$, $B_I=100$, and $\gamma = 0.9$.
 The value function converges when $k\geq 2$.
 However, $\forall k \geq 1$, a greedy policy will stay in $s_i$ instead of moving to $\mc S_T$.

 \end{example}

 As shown in Example \ref{example:SyncVIFail}, if we set the intermediate rewards $B_I$ on some {\em non one-way} intermediate states, and when the intermediate rewards are significantly larger than the terminal rewards, a greedy policy will lead the agent to visit the intermediate states repeatedly rather than pursuing the terminal states.
 A direct implication from Example \ref{example:SyncVIFail} is that, to prevent an agent from staying at non one-way intermediate states, the intermediate rewards on these non one-way intermediate states should be relatively small.